Angela Merkel: 10 Remarkable Achievements

 Handled the Euro-zone debt crisis and prevented Europe from disintegrating

-Generally regarded by many as the de facto leader of the European Union (EU), Merkel has consistently shown strong and decisive leadership when it comes to keeping Europe ticking.
+Generally regarded by many as the de facto leader of the European Union (EU), Merkel consistently showed strong and decisive leadership when it comes to keeping Europe ticking.
 This was evident during the Euro-zone debt crisis.
 Beginning around the latter part of 2009, EU countries such as Greece, Portugal, Spain, Ireland and Cyprus struggled to refinance their debts.
 Such defaults could have jeopardized the stability of the Euro (EU’s common currency) and ultimately ruin Europe’s economy in general.
 Merkel pushed for greater austerity and increased oversight to halt the crisis.
 She

 Showed immense leadership during the Immigration Crisis of 2015